muratkeremozcan/jtw-training/README.md

 npm start
 ```

-Sanity test with test.rest file @getHashedPw.
+Sanity test with test.rest file @createUser.
 It should respond with the new user being added, or rejected because it already exists:
 ```bash
 server listening on port 4000
 [ { id: 0,